Understanding Stunt Driving Charges in Ontario

 - Learn actionable steps to respond to a charge and fight for your rights.

-At TTAS, we’ve helped thousands of drivers just like you challenge stunt driving charges and move forward confidently.
+At TTAS, we’ve helped thousands of drivers just like you challenge stunt driving charges in Ontario and surrounding areas so that you can move forward confidently.
 Let’s get started—because your future matters.

 What is Stunt Driving in Ontario?